ravina029/RealEstateCapstoneEndToEnd/README.md

 # Real Estate Price Prediction Capstone Project Summary

-This project explores the application of data science techniques for real estate price prediction in the Gurgaon area.
+This project explores the application of data science techniques for real estate price prediction in the Gurgaon (India) area.

 ## Data Collection and Preparation: